jmarwane/ChordViz/README.md

 #### Select a song in the right menu:

-Change the line color of this song and put it on top of the others
+Change the line color of this song and put it on top of the others.

+In order to facilitate the choices of the user, our application meets the requirements of the specifications and put into service 3 types of filters: Songs, Artists and Genre to facilitate the search of music.

 <table border="0">
   <tr>